ShreyasPatil14/telltale-preprocess/README.md

 # telltale-preprocess
 A lightweight, frontend only, non-AI preprocessing pipeline for detecting, cropping and enhancing dashboard icons from images using JavaScript and the Canvas API.

-This documentation showcases a frontend image preprocessing pipeline I built during my tenure as a GAT as JCB.
+This documentation showcases a frontend image preprocessing pipeline I built during my tenure as a GAT at JCB.

 ---